Does Coffee go off?

 Share

-If you’ve found an old bag of coffee beans or a forgotten jar of instant coffee at the back of the cupboard, you might be wondering — does coffee go off?
-While coffee doesn’t typically spoil like milk or bread, it can lose its flavour, aroma, and freshness over time.
+If you’ve discovered an old bag of coffee beans or a forgotten jar of instant coffee hiding in the back of the cupboard, you may be wondering — does coffee go off?
+While coffee doesn’t spoil in the same way milk or bread does, it can lose its flavor and aroma over time.
+As coffee ages, it becomes flat, stale, and far less enjoyable to drink.

-Let’s explore how long coffee lasts, how to spot when it’s gone stale, and how to store it for maximum freshness.
+Below, we’ll break down how long different types of coffee last, how to tell when coffee has gone stale, and how to store your coffee so it stays fresh for as long as possible.

 Does Coffee Expire or Go Off?

-Technically, coffee is safe to drink even past its “best before” date — it just won’t taste as fresh.
+Most coffee remains safe to drink even past its expiration date or best-before date — it just won’t taste as vibrant as fresh coffee.

 -

-Whole beans: Last around 6–9 months unopened, and up to 6 months after opening.
+Whole beans: 6–9 months unopened, up to 6 months once opened

 -

-Ground coffee: Best within 3–5 months unopened, and 4–6 weeks once opened.
+Ground coffee: 3–5 months unopened, 4–6 weeks after opening

 -

-Instant coffee: Can last up to two years if kept sealed and dry.
+Instant coffee: Up to 2 years when sealed and kept dry

 Does Instant Coffee Go Off?

-Instant coffee has an impressively long shelf life.
-Because it’s freeze-dried or spray-dried, it contains very little moisture, which helps prevent spoilage.
+Instant coffee has an impressively long shelf life because it contains very little moisture.
+Whether freeze-dried or spray-dried, the minimal moisture prevents spoilage.

 -